mne-tools/mne-python/doc/source/manual/forward.rst

 The output of each SQUID sensor is a weighted sum of the magnetic fluxes threading the loops comprising the detection coil.
-Since the flux threading a coil loop is an integral of the magnetic field component normal to the coil plane, the output of the *k*th MEG channel, :math:`b_k`, can be approximated
+Since the flux threading a coil loop is an integral of the magnetic field component normal to the coil plane, the output of the k :sup:`th` MEG channel, :math:`b_k` can be approximated by:
-by:

 .. math::    b_k = \sum_{p = 1}^{N_k} {w_{kp} B(r_{kp}) \cdot n_{kp}}